libakoer/Used_Car_Prices/README.md

 3. Run the sample.ipynb jupyter notebook.
 4. Run process_all_vehicle_files with the parameter of "data".
 5. Run the other functions in the following codeblocks.
+6. For prediction model first read Algne10 and then run all the other files that match the description of Algne10.